Characterization of the equivalence of robustification and regularization in linear and matrix regression: Introduction

-\item We extend the proposed framework to median regression and we demonstrate how robustifying median regression in problems leads to corresponding regularized problems, which we solve by the mixed integer optimization methods presented in \cite{bmlqs}.

-\item We carry out our analysis in the matrix completion and Principal Component Analysis (PCA) settings.
-We characterize under which conditions on the model of uncertainty there is equivalence of robustification and regularization. \end{enumerate}
+\item We break new ground by considering problems in the matrix setting, such as matrix completion and Principal Component Analysis (PCA).
+We show that the nuclear norm, a popular penalty function used throughout this setting, arises directly through robustification.
+As with the case of vector regression, we characterize under which conditions on the model of uncertainty there is equivalence of robustification and regularization in the matrix setting. \end{enumerate}

 The structure of the paper is as follows.
 In Section 2, we review background on norms and consider robustification and regularization in the context of linear regression, focusing both on their equivalence and non-equivalence.
-In Section 3, we study robustification for median regression.
-In Section 4, we turn our attention to regression with underlying matrix variables, considering in depth both matrix completion and PCA.
-In Section 5, we include some concluding remarks.
+In Section 3, we turn our attention to regression with underlying matrix variables, considering in depth both matrix completion and PCA.
+In Section 4, we include some concluding remarks.